Butterfly Pea Flower Cold Foam

 Make the butterfly pea flower syrup first.

-A blue syrup made with water, sugar, and butterfly pea flower tea, it’s basically the same as making a very sweet tea.
+A blue syrup made with water, sugar, and butterfly pea flower tea.
 Make this first.

 Use an electric milk frother.